John Deere Logo

 John Deere Logo 1968-2000

-After another transformation, the logo has acquired minimalism.
-Due to the lack of unnecessary information, it looks stylish: on the logo, only the name of the corporation and a jumping deer with less branched antlers.
+After another transformation, the emblem became minimalist.
+Thanks to the absence of unnecessary information, it looks stylish: the logo only contains the name of the corporation and a leaping deer with less branched antlers.

 2000 – today